-As part of the Fund's annual actuarial valuation, the actuary determines the sufficiency or deficiency of the statutory contribution rates toward meeting the required full funding deadline - this is done on both an actuarial basis and a market value basis.
+As part of the Fund's annual actuarial valuation, the actuary determines the sufficiency or deficiency of the statutory contribution rates toward meeting the required full funding deadline--this is done on both an actuarial basis and a market value basis.
 The actuary compares the actual contribution rate to a "required" contribution rate.
 The required contribution rate consists of: (a) normal costs based on entry age normal cost methods, (b) a supplemental contribution for amortizing any unfunded actuarial accrued liability by the required date for full funding, and (c) an allowance for administrative expenses.

-At June 30, 2016, the difference between the statutory and actuarially required contributions is a deficiency of 0.92 percent of payroll, measured on the actuarial value of assets, and a deficiency of 2.01 percent on a market value of assets.
-This deficiency falls to 0.67 percent of pay measured on the actuarial value of assets and 1.76 percent of pay measured on the market value of assets, once scheduled contribution increases are phased-in.
+At June 30, 2017, the difference between the statutory and actuarially required contributions is a deficiency of 0.52 percent of payroll, measured on the actuarial value of assets, and a deficiency of 0.66 percent on a market value of assets.